Gang Show: Gang Shows around the world

-Since the first in London, productions have been organised around the world, Ireland, Australia, New Zealand and Canada.
+Since the first show in London, productions have been organised around the world, Ireland, Australia, New Zealand and Canada.

 In 1958 Reader went to Chicago to produce and direct the first Gang Show in America.
 He returned to Chicago next year to guide the second.
 Reader first went to Chicago in 1920 as a teenager and began his stage career there.

 Newcastle Gang Show started in April 1937 followed by Peterborough Gang Show in November 1937 and apart from the war years has run ever since.
 Harpenden Gang Show has performed every year since 1949, making it the longest continuously running Gang Show in the world.

 It is often said that every night, a Gang Show is performing around the world.